libmapper/libmapper/doc/tutorials/tutorial_java.md

 ### Receiving instances

 To receive updates to multiple instances of an input signal you will need to declare a `Listener` for the signal in question.
-Here is the listener prototype:
+Here is a listener prototype with the Instance object pre-fetched:

 ~~~java
 new Listener(Signal.Instance inst, float value, Time t);